 A keeper is an independent (usually automated) actor that is incentivized by profit opportunities to contribute to decentralized systems.
 In the context of the Dai Stablecoin System, keepers participate in the Debt Auctions and Collateral Auctions when CDPs are liquidated.

 Keepers also trade Dai around the Target Price.
 Keepers sell Dai when the market price is higher than the Target Price and buy Dai when the market price is below the Target Price to profit from the expected long-term convergence towards the Target Price.

-Global Settlers are external actors similar to price feed oracles and are the last line of defense for the Dai Stablecoin System in the event of an attack.
-The set of global settlers, selected by MKR voters, have the authority to trigger global settlement.
+Emergency Oracles are external actors similar to Price Oracles and together with MKR voters are the last line of defense for the Maker Platform in the event of an attack.
+The Emergency Oracles, selected by MKR voters, have the authority to unilaterally trigger an Emergency Shutdown.
 Aside from this authority, these actors do not have any additional special access or control within the system.

 The Dai Stablecoin System can be used by anyone without any restrictions or sign-up process.

 - Example 1: Bob needs a loan, so he decides to generate 100 Dai.
 He locks an amount of ETH worth significantly more than 100 Dai into a CDP and uses it to generate 100 Dai.
 The 100 Dai is instantly sent directly to his Ethereum account.
 Assuming that the Stability Fee is 1% per year, Bob will need 101 Dai to cover the CDP if he decides to retrieve his ETH one year later.

 One of the primary use cases of CDPs is margin trading by CDP users.